Unity-Technologies/com.unity.multiplayer.samples.coop/Documentation/Photon-Realtime/Readme.md

 Once the setup is done, there are two ways you can actually test out is working, one way is to launch the Boss Room project via a packaged build or to use the Unity Editor, but do that with caution!.
 With that being said, both ways are almost the same in terms of how you host/join a session.

 ```
- `IMPORTANT`  There is a bug in MLAPI at the moment that could prevent users from connecting to each other through editor!
+ IMPORTANT!
+There is a bug in MLAPI at the moment that could prevent users from connecting to each other through editor!
 ```

 ---